paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-1223-retired-pay-for-non-regular-service.md

 Subsec. (c).
 Pub.
 L. 85–704 made persons who performed active duty (other than for training) after June 26, 1950, and before July 28, 1953, eligible for retired pay under this chapter.

+#### References to Sections of Title 14 as Redesignated by Pub.
+L. 115–282
+[Section 712 of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section712&num=0&edition=prelim) redesignated [section 3713 of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section3713&num=0&edition=prelim) by Pub.
+L. 115–282, title I, § 118(b), Dec.
+4, 2018, 132 Stat.
+4233, and references to [section 712 of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section712&num=0&edition=prelim) deemed to refer to such redesignated section, see section 123(b)(1) of Pub.
+L. 115–282, set out as a note preceding [section 101 of Title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section101&num=0&edition=prelim), Coast Guard.

 #### Effective Date of 2013 Amendment
 Amendment by Pub.
-L. 112–239 applicable to call or order to active duty authorized under [section 712 of Title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section712&num=0&edition=prelim), Coast Guard, after Dec.
+L. 112–239 applicable to call or order to active duty authorized under [section 3713 of Title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section3713&num=0&edition=prelim), Coast Guard, after Dec.
 31, 2011, and deemed to have been enacted on Dec.
 31, 2011, for purposes of applying the amendment to this section, [section 701 of this title](./chapter-040-leave.md#section-701), and [section 5538 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5538&num=0&edition=prelim), Government Organization and Employees, see section 681(d) of Pub.
 L. 112–239, set out as a note under [section 101 of this title](./chapter-001-definitions.md#section-101).

 #### Effective Date of 2004 Amendment
 Amendment by Pub.
 L. 108–375 effective on the first day of the first month beginning more than 180 days after Oct.
 28, 2004, see section 501(g) of Pub.
 L. 108–375, set out as a note under [section 531 of this title](./chapter-033-original-appointments-of-regular-officers-in-grades-above-warrant-officer-grades.md#section-531).